-Develop and identify a region-wide system of bicycle and pedestrian facilities (bike lanes / bike routes) to connect with existing and planned shared-use path facilities, existing and planned public transportation services and provide model development regulations and ordinances to promote and encourage bicycle and pedestrian friendly growth in the RMAP area.
+RMAP staff began updates to the region's bicycle and pedestrian study in the form of data collection, GIS data creation, and research on new best practices and findings.
+The main purpose of this Study is to identify and catalog a region-wide system of bicycle and pedestrian facilities (bike lanes / bike routes), and to connect with existing and planned shared-use path facilities, existing and planned public transportation services, promote active transportation and provide model development regulations and ordinances to encourage bicycle and pedestrian friendly growth in the RMAP area.
 The first plan was completed and adopted in 2008.
-RMAP/RATS Bike/Ped Study was amended to the Year 2035 RATS LRTP on January 24, 2008 and since be amended into the 2040 LRTP.
+RMAP/RATS Bicycle/Pedestrian Study was amended to the Year 2035 RATS LRTP on January 24, 2008 and since has been amended into the 2040 LRTP.
 Over the past several years, the City of Rockford has started to allocate funds to implement an on-street bicycle network.
 Also, several other agencies have completed constructing new shared-use paths links to the regional system.
-The next update for this plan effort will begin shortly after the adoption of the Transportation 4 Tomorrow LRTP, which is tentatively scheduled for July 30, 2015.
-This will be a major work activity of RMAP staff during FY 2016.
+This will be a major work activity of RMAP staff during FY 2017.
 Included in this plan update will be to develop a more regional outline for "Complete Street" guidelines that can be used as a reference for the local units of government.
-This work activity might continue into FY 2017 if needed.
+This work activity might continue into FY 2018 if needed.